Kate Doyle is the author of the short story collection "I Meant It Once."

 Author photos by Alana Davis Photography

-Kate Doyle is an American writer in Amsterdam and the author of the debut short story collection I Meant It Once.
+Kate Doyle is the author of the debut short story collection I Meant It Once.

-Before moving to Amsterdam, Kate lived in New York City, where she received an MFA from NYU, and in Ithaca, NY, where she worked at a bookshop.
-From Amsterdam, she now runs Luna Boeken, a project to support authors with book publicity.
-She also teaches creative writing and works as a freelance editor.
-The rest of the time, Kate can be found onstage performing comedy or else out for a walk with her dog Luna, who loves books as much as she does.
+Kate has lived in New York City, where she received an MFA from NYU, and in Ithaca, NY, where she worked at a bookshop.
+She now lives in Amsterdam and runs Luna Boeken, a project to support authors with book publicity.